Creating an .htaccess file on your DreamHost web server

 What is directory indexing?

-Directory Indexing is when you visit your site and see a list of files instead of the actual webpage.
-If Directory Indexing is not enabled, visitors can look inside any directory that does not have an index.html (or index.php, etc.) file in it and browse the contents of the directory.
+Directory indexing allows visitors to view a list of files instead of the actual webpage.
+When directory indexing is enabled, visitors can look inside any directory that does not have an index.html (or index.php, etc.) file in it and browse the contents of the directory.
 This is probably not the behavior you typically want, especially if said directory contains something like script configuration files that could pose a security risk.

 Turning off directory indexes